 There are a number of temples in Udon Thani, but the most impressive is Wat Photisomphan.
 On Saturday evenings an excellent Walking Street market sets up in the vicinity of the City Pillar Shrine and the Town Hall.
 Close to the train station, UD Town and Central Plaza are both good for shopping and an interesting night market can be found in between the two.
 On the opposite side of the railway tracks, Nong Bua Park is another pleasant expanse of greenery set around a lake and is perfect for walking or cycling.
 The park is also home to an important Chinese shrine, Chao Pu Ya.

-Away from the city but still in Udon Thani province, Ban Chiang and Phu Phra Bat Historical Park are two of the regions most famous attractions.
-The latter is well-known for its strange rock formations.
+Away from the city but still in Udon Thani province, the Red Lotus Lake is popular with Thai tourists.
+Other attractions include Ban Chiang and Phu Phra Bat Historical Park with the latter well-known for its strange rock formations.

 Where to stay

 Udon Thani city is home to some very good value accommodation with some excellent options close to Central Plaza and easy to reach from the train and bus stations.